gedankenstuecke/scihub_analysis/README.md

 # SciHub Data Analysis
 These are some scripts to analyse the data sets published by SciHub.
 You can find some analysis and texts about insights already won from the data at [Science](http://www.sciencemag.org/news/2016/04/whos-downloading-pirated-papers-everyone) and the [DataDryad Blog](https://blog.datadryad.org/2016/04/28/sci-hub-stories/).

+I wrote [a blogpost based on the analyses done with this code](http://ruleofthirds.de/analyzing-scihub-data/) which you might want to check out for some context.

 ## When are people downloading via SciHub?
 Run `download_time_analysis.R` and pass one of the `*.tab` files, yields a `graphs/download_time.pdf`.
 Watch out: The time zones are not taken into account, everything's UTC.
 For that reason there are two filtered files in `graphs/`, one for Hong Kong (UTC+7) and one for Germany (UTC+1) as examples.